Your browser is out of date!

 Description

 • Radon is a colorless, odorless, and inert radioactive substance found in soil, rocks, and groundwater.
 Radon becomes part of the air and can accumulate in buildings.
 There is no known safe level of radon.
 The EPA established 4 picocuries per liter of air (pCi/L) as the “action level” for radon, although radon levels below 4 pCi/L can still pose health risks.
-According to EPA, New York City is located in Zone 3, a low-radon potential zone, however EPA acknowledges that testing is the only way to determine indoor radon levels at individual properties.
 The potential health risks posed to residents of HUD-assisted housing have drawn congressional interest.
-24 CFR (Code of Federal Regulations) Parts 50 and 58 state that “it is HUD policy that all properties proposed for use in HUD programs be free of hazardous materials, contamination, toxic chemicals and gasses, and radioactive substances where a hazard could affect the health and safety of occupants or conflict with HUD’s intended use of the property.
-NYCHA, in collaboration with the PACT Partners, is committed to addressing any known radon risks, through the incorporation of radon-resistant features into building rehabilitation scopes when needed.
+Title 24 Code of Federal Regulations (CFR) Parts 50 and 58 (24 CFR Part 50 or 24 CFR Part 58) state that “All property proposed for use in HUD programs be free of hazardous materials, contamination, toxic chemicals and gasses, and radioactive substances, where a hazard could affect the health and safety of occupants or conflict with the intended utilization of the property.”
+NYCHA is committed to addressing any known radon risks, through the incorporation of radon-resistant features into building rehabilitation or new construction scopes when needed.

 Baseline